 In the mobile bingo market, large operators have acquired the companies behind the two leading social bingo games.
 Caesars Interactive Entertainment acquired Buffalo Studios, the makers of Bingo Blitz, in 2012 for \$53 million.
 More recently in 2014, GSN Games purchased Bash Gaming, the makers of Bingo Bash, for \$160 million.
-The Company views these acquisitions as additional confirmation that the social bingo marketplace is valuable and will support another market entrant.
+The Company views these acquisitions as confirmation that the social bingo marketplace is valuable although costly to compete with.